-Minnesota State University, Mankato complies with the Minnesota Government Data Practices Act (MGDPA) and the Family Education Rights and Privacy Act (FERPA) governing privacy of student records.
-Education records under MGDPA and FERPA are private.
-Certain exceptions apply, as noted in the procedures.
+Minnesota State University, Mankato complies with the Minnesota Government Data Practices Act (MGDPA), the Family Education Rights and Privacy Act (FERPA), and Minnesota Statute 135A17 Provisions to Facilitate Voting, all of which govern privacy of student records.
+Education records under MGDPA, FERPA and MN 135A.17 are private, though certain exceptions apply, as noted in the policy.
 Data Privacy Protection provides college students, not their parents or guardians, the right to control disclosure of their education records to the extent permitted by law.